apache/nifi-minifi-cpp/OPS.md

 ## Description

-Apache NiFi MiNiFi C++ can be managed through our [C2 protocol](https://cwiki.apache.org/confluence/display/MINIFI/C2+Design+Proposal) or through a local interface called the MiNiFi Controller
+Apache NiFi MiNiFi C++ can be managed through our [C2 protocol](https://cwiki.apache.org/confluence/display/MINIFI/C2+Design+Proposal) or through a local interface called the MiNiFi Controller.
+This feature is disabled by default, and requires that C2 be enabled and configured with an agent class before using the MiNiFi controller features outlined here.

 ## Managing MiNiFi